 Okay, we are nearly there!
 Stage 5, this our review phase and in my opinion this is one of the most important.
 During this time we actually look back at what we did and not only do we look at what we did wrong and what we could improve but also what we did well, what learnings could we apply to future process improvement projects.
 With any luck, you would have staged your project management in your execution phase, so actually this review stage should be after each phase not right at the end, so you can apply those learnings across the board.

 Things to think about are ‘did you achieve all of the goals that you set out?’, ‘If you didn’t how far away were you from achieving those goals?’.
 Do a gap analysis.
 Another couple of things to consider are ‘How was your resource?’, ‘Did you resource it correctly?’, ‘Did you fall within budget?’.
 All those things should form part of your review stage.

 Okay guys, so in summary!
 There are 5 key stages of any good process improvement project… Understand, analyse, decide, execute and review.
 Don’t miss any of them!

 Now I hope you’ve enjoyed this particular Whiteboard Wednesday if you’ve got any feedback we’d love to hear it.
 Please comment in the comment boxes below.
 For those of you that are interested in learning more we do have a free guide The Getting Started Guide: Streamlining your Processes.
-The links are all in the information below this video.

 We hope you’ve enjoyed this Whiteboard Wednesday, give us a follow on Twitter and hopefully we will see you next time!